vedph/cadmus-renovella-app/README.md

 window.__env.apiUrl = "https://renovella.unisi.it:40393/api/";
 ```

-3. build a new image for production: `docker build . -t vedph2020/cadmus-renovella-app:1.2.2-prod`.
+3. build a new image for production: `docker build . -t vedph2020/cadmus-renovella-app:1.2.3-prod`.
 The production version is labeled like this one, with `-prod` suffix.

 ## History

+### 1.2.3

+- 2022-03-03: upgraded Angular.

 ### 1.2.2